 To choose how much the boundaries between the two images are smoothed, highlight Smoothing and press 2.

 Highlight an option and press J. Higher values produce a smoother composite image.
 Uneven shading may be visible with some subjects.

 Choose whether to keep individual exposures.

-To choose whether to keep or delete the individual shots that make up the multiple exposure, highlight Keep all exposures and press 2, then press 1 or 3 to choose the desired option and press J to select.
+To choose whether to save the individual NEF (RAW) images that make up the HDR photograph, highlight Save individual images (NEF) and press 2, then press 1 or 3 to choose the desired option and press J to select.